MIT-Emerging-Talent/ET6-CDSP-group-24-repo/README.md

 ---

-Key docs:

-* [See full technical explanation here](https://www.google.com/search?q=./4_data_analysis/manual_analysis_technical_description.md) — Detailed explanation of the manual qualitative coding methodology.
-* [See Manual Analysis Insights](https://www.google.com/search?q=./4_data_analysis/manual_analysis_insights.md) — Key findings and insights derived from manual qualitative analysis.
-* [See NLP Analysis Visuals](https://www.google.com/search?q=./4_data_analysis/README.md) — Visualizations and an overview of the NLP-assisted analysis results.
-* [All notebooks/scripts](https://www.google.com/search?q=./4_data_analysis) — Access all analytical scripts and Jupyter notebooks used in the data analysis phase.
+See Also:

-* [See the Group Retrospective for Data Analysis](collaboration/retrospectives/3_data_analysis_group_retrospective.md) — Insights and learnings from our data analysis process.
+* [Group Retrospective for Data Analysis](collaboration/retrospectives/3_data_analysis_group_retrospective.md) — Insights and learnings from our data analysis process.

 ---